FossilizedContainers/fossilized-controller/docs/pages/python_containerizing_guide/setting_up.md

 * The folder holding everything you want in the container
 * A folder with your inputs to communicate with the container

-Both aspects will be explained further in depth, but it is important that these are two seperate folders.
+Both aspects will be explained further in depth, but it is important that these are two separate folders.
 A file structure before starting your containerization is as follows

 ```
 Reconstruction